kevinblighe/ClinicalGradeDNAseq/README.md

 <b><i>NB - this code / pipeline remains mostly untouched since it was first written by me in 2013 / 14!
 It would be designed differently were it written today.
 Placing it here on GitHub is primarily to archive it.
-Although it runs AOK in its current state, anyone re-using this code should be aware of this and make changes as you see fit.</i></b>
+Although it runs AOK in its current state, anyone re-using this code should be aware of this and make changes as you see fit.
+It should make for a great skeleton Shell script from which you can develop your own pipeline.</i></b>

 # ClinicalGradeDNAseq
 Automated next generation DNA sequencing analysis pipeline suited for clinical tests, with >99.9% sensitivity to Sanger sequencing at read-depth>18.